 "Lord, if my brother sins against me, how often must I forgive?
 As many as seven times?"
 Jesus answered, "I say to you, not seven times but seventy-seven times.

-Many of us have heard this verse from today’s gospel reading before.
-It may be one of the most difficult of Jesus’ teachings to put into action.
+This verse from today’s gospel reading may be one of the most difficult of Jesus’ teachings to put into action.
 The life story of South African Anglican priest Michael Lapsley, a friend to many Maryknoll missioners, is an inspiration for forgiveness.